-Annotation of novel features While our current role in the annotation of protein-coding genes is to ascertain and capture the best possible transcript structures and CDS, extending annotation to fulllength provides the opportunity to annotate additional features at the level of the transcript.
+Annotation of novel features While our current role in the annotation of protein-coding genes is to ascertain and capture the best possible transcript structures and CDS, extending annotation to full-length provides the opportunity to annotate additional features at the level of the transcript.
 Particularly relevant are features such as upstream open reading frames (uORFs or upORFs) and RNA secondary structures that regulate the passage of the ribsome along the mRNA (Refs) and consequently play a role in controlling translation initiation (Refs).
 Variation affecting these features can have adverse effects on translational regulation (Ref) and as such production of high quality annotation for them is in line with the goals of the project.
-These functionally significant features are not represented in any other geneset and the quality of their annotation is directly affected by the annotation of other features in GENCODE eg TSS and TiS.
+These functionally significant features are not represented in any other geneset and the guality of their annotation is directly affected by the annotation of other features in GENCODE eq TSS and TiS.
 As such annotating them in conjunction with such features, as GENCODE are able to do, adds considerable benefit over e.g. third party annotation that lacks understanding of the rest of the geneset.
-Integration of uORF and secondary structures annotation with other datasets such as CAGE and RNA-seq data will allow capture of consequences of alternative TSS useage on the regulatory repertoire of genes.
+Integration of uORF and secondary structures annotation with other datasets such as CAGE and RNA-seg data will allow capture of consequences of alternative TSS useage on the regulatory repertoire of genes.

-Integrated approach to pseudogene identification and classification (~1.5 pages)[[FN shrink + harmonize, ask about the tense, mostly cut LOF]]
+Integrated approach to pseudogene identification and classification (~1.5 pages)